Werner Herzog: Personal life

 Herzog has been married three times and has three children.
-In 1967, he married Martje Grohmann, with whom he had a son, Rudolph Amos Achmed, born in 1973.
-They were divorced in 1985.
-In 1980, Herzog's daughter Hanna Mattes (a photographer and painter) was born to his then-companion Eva Mattes.
-In 1987, he married Christine Maria Ebenberger, and their son, Simon Herzog, was born in 1989.
+In 1967, he married Martje Grohmann.
+They had a son named Rudolph Amos Achmed, born 1973.
+They divorced in 1985.
+He later began dating Austrian-German actress Eva Mattes.
+They had a daughter named Hanna Mattes, born 1980, before splitting up.
+He married Christine Maria Ebenberger in 1987, and they had a son named Simon, born 1989.
 They divorced in 1997.
-Herzog moved to the United States in 1996 and married photographer Lena Herzog, formerly Elena Pisetski, in 1999.
+Herzog moved to Los Angeles in 1996 and married Russian-American photographer Elena Pisetski in 1999.

-Herzog is a voracious reader, and lists the following works as required reading for the Rogue Film School: J. A. Baker's The Peregrine, Virgil's Georgics and Ernest Hemingway's "The Short Happy Life of Francis Macomber".
-Suggested reading includes the Poetic Edda translated by Lee M. Hollander, Bernal Diaz de Castillo's The Conquest of New Spain and the Warren Commission Report.
+Herzog is a voracious reader.
+As required reading for the Rogue Film School, he has listed J. A. Baker's The Peregrine, Virgil's Georgics, and Ernest Hemingway's The Short Happy Life of Francis Macomber.
+Suggested reading includes the Poetic Edda as translated from Old Norse by Lee M. Hollander, Bernal Díaz del Castillo's Historia verdadera de la conquista de la Nueva España (The True History of the Conquest of New Spain), and the 888-page report published by the President's Commission on the Assassination of President Kennedy.

-Others have described Herzog as an atheist.
-In addition to his native German, he speaks English, Spanish, French, and Greek.
-He also reads Latin and Ancient Greek.
+Herzog has been described as an atheist.
+In addition to standard German and his native Bavarian, he speaks English, French, Greek, Italian and Spanish.
+He can also read Latin and Ancient Greek.

 Filmography

-Between 1962 and 2019, Herzog directed twenty fiction feature films, seven fiction short films and thirty-one documentary feature films, as well as eight documentary short films and episodes of two television series.
-He has also been the screenwriter or co-writer for all his films and for four others, and has appeared as an actor in twenty-six film or television productions.
+Since 1962, Herzog has directed 20 fiction feature films, seven fiction short films, and 34 documentary feature films, as well as eight documentary short films and episodes of two television series.
+He has also been the screenwriter or co-writer for all his films and for four others, and has appeared as an actor in 26 film or television productions.